 Key takeaways

-- Typical warning signs of unhappy employees include voicing concerns, exhaustion, work quality and attitude changes, poor attendance, inappropriate behavior, and major life events.
+- Watch out for early signals of unhappy employees, like voicing concerns, exhaustion, work quality and attitude changes, poor attendance, inappropriate behavior, and major life events.

-- Companies that learn to empathize with employees’ concerns can spot issues before they become problems and take measures to re-motivate them.
+- Act with empathy to spot issues before they become problems and take measures to re-motivate employees.

-- Implementing software solutions like employee engagement and gamification can create an overall positive workplace by supporting and managing employee well-being.
+- Implement software solutions like employee engagement and gamification to create an overall positive workplace by supporting and managing employee well-being.

 What are the signs of an unhappy employee?